BASE CAMP AT MBJH

-Base Camp is a life skills and planning curriculum for students in grades 7 and 8.
+Base Camp is a life skills and planning curriculum for students in 7th and 8th grades.
 It aims to help students make clear, careful, and creative plans for life in school and beyond high school.
-It is designed to:

 Encourage student engagement by building meaningful relationships between each student and at least one adult at school, thereby helping students remain engaged and motivated and lessening the chance for dropping out.